Be an AmeriCorps National Service Member

 -

 Environmental Stewardship: The normal day-to-day side of our program is the environmental stewardship focus area.
-There will always be Members serving on environmental stewardship projects, even if other Members are deployed on disasters.
 These projects consist of a wide variety of activities and may include invasive species removal (including herbicide application), glade and habitat restoration, hazard tree removal, trail maintenance and building, and fireline construction for future prescribed burns.
-We partner mainly with the Missouri Departments of Conservation and Natural Resources, the U.S. Forest Service, and Missouri conservation organizations and nonprofits, including the Ozark Trail Association, Great Rivers Greenway, and Forest Park Forever.

-Many of our partner agencies engage in prescribed burning operations when weather allows; most prescribed fire activity occurs between February and April in Missouri and Illinois, but prescribed fire windows can occur anywhere between October and May.
-ACSTL teams are generally engaged in both preparation activities (fireline construction & maintenance, timber stand improvement, glade restoration) and actual firing operations.
-The U.S. Forest Service (Mark Twain National Forest and Shawnee National Forest) utilizes ACSTL teams as a qualified Type 2 Initial Attack (IA) resource for both prescribed burn operations as well as wildfire standby and response between February and April.
-There are also opportunities to gain non-federal fire experience with state partners as well as other non-government organizations, such as the Missouri Department of Conservation, Missouri Department of Natural Resources, and the Illinois Department of Natural Resources.
+Wildland Fire: Many of our partner agencies engage in prescribed burning operations when weather allows; most prescribed fire and wildfire activity occurs between February and April in Missouri and Illinois, ACSTL teams are generally engaged in both preparation activities (fireline construction & maintenance, timber stand improvement, glade restoration) and actual firing operations.

-Fire experience is not guaranteed for all Members, but most people do get some experience and everyone gets fire training.
-We do our best to place Members who want experience on projects where the likelihood of burning is higher.
+Fire experience is not guaranteed for all Members, but most members do get some experience and everyone gets the training.

 Disaster Response: As an Emergency Response Team, we are able to respond to disasters across the country and locally.
 However, we only respond to disaster incidents when our assistance is officially requested by the local emergency management entity.
 This means that even if there is a very large disaster somewhere in the country during the service term, our program does not respond without being requested.
 Like with fire, we cannot guarantee disaster response experience as every year varies due to weather, timing, and other factors.
 Therefore, you could potentially spend your entire service year on conservation projects without deploying to a disaster.

-When deployed, there are different types of services you could assist with.
-Over the past three decades, ERT Members have been involved in every part of a response effort, including volunteer and donations management, warehousing, database management, call centers, as well as on the more direct service side with debris cleanup, sandbagging, muck n gutting, and hazard tree removal.
-Due to the training they receive and our experience as a program, our Members often find themselves serving behind-the-scenes in an office environment helping to organize and manage the response effort using the Incident Command System (ICS).
-Our teams can serve in a coordinated effort with other AmeriCorps Disaster Response programs, or just as one small team assisting other voluntary agencies.
+When deployed, there are different types of services you could assist with. including volunteer and donations management, warehousing, database management, call centers, as well as on the more direct service side with debris cleanup, sandbagging, muck n gutting, and hazard tree removal.
 During a deployment, you could be serving long hours with limited time off.
-It is important to note that since we may deploy anywhere in the country, you could be away from St. Louis for a long period of time.

 -